sssqwe/ds-councilor-louijeune-small-landlord/docs/deliverable-1.md

 [2_overlay.ipynb](../src/2_overlay.ipynb)

-The overlayed (joined) data can be viewed under the `clean` [directory](../data/clean).
+The overlaid (joined) data can be viewed under the `clean` [directory](../data/clean).

 ## Two Key Questions

 ### What is the breakdown of landlords (in percent) listed under current affordable housing programs?

-We analyzed the data to determine which landlords provide the most (quantity) affordable housing as listed by our overlayed dataset.
+We analyzed the data to determine which landlords provide the most (quantity) affordable housing as listed by our overlaid dataset.
 Below is a table containing our results accompanied by a pie chart to display the breakdown by percentage.

 Please note, only the top 10 landlords are displayed to avoid clutter.
 The process was completed in the following file.